 to detect onboard failures and to report them to the relevant onboard units or subsystems and to the ground segment;

 to isolate the failure, i.e. to avoid the propagation of the failure and the deterioration of equipment;

-(in the case of F2, see below) to recover the onboard functions affected by the failure such that mission operations can continue.
+in some cases, to recover the onboard functions affected by the failure such that mission operations can continue.

-The following autonomy levels can be identified:

-autonomy to safeguard the space segment or its subfunctions;

-autonomy to continue mission operations.

-These autonomy levels are summarized in Table 5-3.

-Table 5-3: Mission execution autonomy levels